hnvakil/comprobo_warmup/README.md

 ### Square
 @allybbell
 The first autonomous behavior we developed for our robot was to drive in a square.
 The Neato drove this square based on a timer, in which a timer would start on initialization, drive the robot straight for a set amount of time, rotate the Neato ninety degrees, reset the timer, and begin again.
+This autonomous control was simple in the sense that the robot did not have to respond to any inputs from a person or any sensors, and operated on this loop as time as the only state-deciding factor.

 ### Wall Following
 @allybbell
 In this behavior, the Neato drives parallel to a wall.
 It does this by looking for the nearest point (which we assume to be a wall) and adjust its heading to be perpendicular to the heading of this point.
-When it is aligned with the wall (the point closest to it) within a set margin of error, it drives straight along the wall.
+When it is aligned parallel to what we are assuming to be the wall within an allowed margin of error, it drives straight along it.
+As it drives, it rechecks __, which handles

 // maybe logic diagram
 // maybe viz for wall follow @hnvakil

 ### Person Following
 Person following works very simillarly to wall following, where the Neato assumes the closest point to be the person it's supposed to follow.
+The logic works simillarly, where the bot wants to shift its heading based on the heading of it's closest point.

 //maybe logic diagram
 //maybe viz for person follow @hnvakil